Smishra-solveda/Optimized-Password-Generator/README.md

-This is optimized password generator which is using useCallback, useRef
+This is optimized password generator which is using useCallback, useRef by react and vue